JIC-CSB/jicbioimage/docs/source/working_with_transformations.rst

-The :mod:`jicbioimage.transform` package constains a number of standard image transformations that have had the :func:`jicbioimage.core.tranform.transformation` function decorator applied to them.
+The :mod:`jicbioimage.transform` package constains a number of standard image transformations that have had the :func:`jicbioimage.core.transform.transformation` function decorator applied to them.

 For more information see